https://www.chefspencil.com

 Rabo-de-Galo; Photo credit: https://ocadernodereceitas.com.br/

-The commercial iced mate tea sold in a soda can is a favorite refreshing drink to buy from wandering vendors when sunbathing on sandy beaches.
+The commercial iced mate tea sold in a soda can is a favorite refreshing drink that wandering vendors sell to those sunbathing on sandy beaches.

 Read up next our list of the most popular foods you need to try out on your next trip to Brazil.